Quantum state transfer between twins in weighted graphs: Transition Matrices

-of the \textit{continuous-time quantum walk} on $X$ with respect to $M$.
-Note that $U(t)$ is a complex symmetric unitary matrix, and so $\sum_{j=1}|U(\tau)_{u,j}|^2=1$ for any vertex $u$ of $X$.
-For this reason, if $u$ and $v$ are vertices of $X$, then $|U(\tau)_{u,v}|^2$ is interpreted as the probability of quantum state transfer from $u$ to $v$ at time $\tau$.
 Here are some important properties associated with state transfer.
-If $|U(\tau)_{u,v}|^2=1$, then we say that \textit{perfect state transfer} (PST) occurs from $u$ to $v$ at time $\tau$, and if $u=v$, then we say that $u$ is periodic at time $\tau$.
-The minimum positive $\tau$ such that $|U(\tau)_{u,v}|^2=1$, respectively $|U(\tau)_{u,u}|^2=1$, is called the minimum PST time, respectively the minimum period.
-If for every $\epsilon>0$, there exists $\tau$ such that $|U(\tau)_{u,v}|^2>1-\epsilon$, then we say that \textit{pretty good state transfer} (PGST) occurs from $u$ to $v$.
-If $|U(\tau)_{u,u}|^2+|U(\tau)_{u,v}|^2=1$, then we say that $(\alpha,\beta)$-\textit{fractional revival} (FR) occurs from $u$ to $v$ at time $\tau$, where $\alpha=|U(\tau)_{u,u}|$ and $\beta=|U(\tau)_{u,v}|$.
-If the particular $\alpha$ and $\beta$ are not important, then we simply say fractional revival.
-The case $\beta\neq 0$ is called \textit{proper} FR, while the case $|\alpha|=|\beta|$ is called \textit{balanced} FR.
-We say that there is \textit{local uniform mixing} at $u$ at time $\tau$ if the moduli of the entries of $U(\tau)\textbf{e}_u$ are all equal to $\frac{1}{\sqrt{|V(X)|}}$.
-Given a nonempty proper subset $S$ of $V(X)$, we say that there is \textit{generalized fractional revival} (generalized FR) between vertices in $S$ at time $\tau$ if $U(\tau)_{v,w}=0$ for all $v,w\notin S$.
-The case $U(\tau)_{u,v}\neq 0$ for any two vertices $u,v\in S$ is called \textit{proper} generalized FR.
-Observe that PGST and FR are generalizations of PST, while generalized FR is a generalization of FR.
-Note that these various types of quantum state transfer depend on the matrix $M$, and hence we sometimes say adjacency PST, PGST and FR when we talk about PST, PGST and FR whenever $M=A$; similar language applies when $M$ is the Laplacian matrix.
+If $\lvert U(\tau)_{u,v}\rvert^2=1$, then we say that \textit{perfect state transfer} (PST) occurs from $u$ to $v$ at time $\tau$, and if $u=v$, then we say that $u$ is \textit{periodic} at time $\tau$.
+The minimum positive $\tau$ such that $\lvert U(\tau)_{u,v}\rvert^2=1$, respectively $\lvert U(\tau)_{u,u}\rvert^2=1$, is called the minimum PST time, respectively the minimum period.
+If for every $\epsilon>0$, there exists $\tau$ such that $\lvert U(\tau)_{u,v}\rvert^2>1-\epsilon$, then we say that \textit{pretty good state transfer} (PGST) occurs from $u$ to $v$.
+Note that these various types of quantum state transfer depend on the matrix $M$, and hence, if the matrix $M$ is not specified, then the statement applies to $A$, $L$, and $Q$.
+We sometimes say adjacency periodicity, PST, and PGST when we talk about periodicity, PST, and PGST in the case that $M=A$; similar language applies when $M=L$ or $M=Q$.
+If $X$ is regular, i.e. all vertex degrees are equal, then the quantum walks with respect to $A$, $L$, and $Q$ are equivalent, so that we get PST/PGST between $u$ and $v$ (resp., periodicity at $u$) with respect to $A$ if and only if we get PST/PGST between $u$ and $v$ (resp., periodicity at $u$) with respect to $M\in\{L,Q\}$.
+Meanwhile, if $X$ is bipartite, then $L$ and $Q$ are similar by a diagonal matrix of $\pm 1$'s so that

+for any $u,v\in V(X)$.
+Thus, PST/PGST occurs between $u$ and $v$ (resp., periodicity) with respect to $L$ if and only if they occur with respect to $Q$.
 For more information about continuous-time quantum walks, see \cite{Godsil2012a,Alvir2016,Kendon2003}.
-For more about PST, see the survey of Kendon and Tamon \cite{Kendon2011}, Godsil \cite{Godsil2010} and Kay \cite{Kay2010}.
-For more about periodicity, see the survey of Godsil \cite{Godsil2011}, and for more about FR, see \cite{Chan2019,Kirkland2019,Chan2020}.
+For more about PST, see the survey of Kendon and Tamon \cite{Kendon2011}, Godsil \cite{Godsil2010} and Kay \cite{Kay2010}, and for periodicity, see the survey of Godsil \cite{Godsil2011}.

 Making use of the fact that $f(x)=e^x$ is analytic, we can write (\ref{M}) using (\ref{specdec}) as